-For the state-level analysis, we conducted fixed effects panel regression showing decrease in aggregate wage bill when the profit level rose quite consistently for the same industry.
-This may be possible either with greater capitalization replacing labor or direct retrenchment of labor from the organized units - an outcome of greater concentration.
-For other variables of interest, namely, the number of factories or the net income from all factories located in a state, the change in total labor income is positive and significant.
-Further, regional variation in sales imparts positive impact on the wage dispersion over time.
-However, the variation in firm-level profit has little or no impact on variation in labor cost.
+For the state-level analysis, we conducted a fixed effects panel regression which showed a decrease in the aggregate wage bill when the profit level rose quite consistently for the same industry.
+This may be possible either due to greater capitalization replacing labour or with direct retrenchment of labour from organized units - an outcome of greater concentration.
+For other variables of interest, namely, the number of factories or the net income from all factories located in a state, the change in total labour income is positive and significant.

+Further, regional variation in sales imparts a positive impact on wage dispersion over time.
+However, the variation in firm-level profit has little or no impact on the variation in labour cost.
 The empirical evidence provided in this paper motivated an analytical exercise.
-We developed a general equilibrium model of international trade, where the main concern was to accommodate the price impact of the withdrawal of quota.
-As we have argued at length, the prevailing system of quota under the aegis of the multi fiber arrangement offered a de facto protection to the exporters of clothing and garment located in developing countries.
-The quota in general helped the producers from the south with a constant market share regardless of the price competition.
-However, now that the quota is lifted, all countries must find their market share anew and here the role of prices become significant.
+We developed a general equilibrium model of international trade, where the main concern was to accommodate the price impact of the withdrawal of a quota.
+As we have argued at length, the prevailing quota system under the aegis of the MFA offered de facto protection to exporters of clothing and garments located in developing countries.
+The quota in general helped producers from the global south by giving a constant market share regardless of price competition.
+However, now that the quota has been lifted, all countries must find their market share anew and here the role of prices become significant.
 The short model was aimed at capturing this precise effect.
-The withdrawal of quota translates itself into a fall in price facing the exporters from the south.
-The internal effects of this price fall are felt on the wage and rental rates charged on labor and capital, respectively.
-We showed that the dedicated effect of a quota withdrawal is unambiguously harmful for the labor although it is possible to have employment growth.
+The withdrawal of the quota translates into a fall in price facing the exporters from the global south.
+The internal effects of this price fall are felt on the wage and rental rates charged on labour and capital, respectively.
+We showed that the dedicated effect of a quota withdrawal is unambiguously harmful for labour, although it is possible to have employment growth.
 The employment effect on the industry is largely counterintuitive, although quite clearly borne out in the empirical results.
-However, when related economic reforms are also initiated in the economy, the detrimental effect of fall in the price of the export good is no longer imminent.
-It is even possible that for low levels of marginal changes in the rate of substitution between capital and labor in the production of the two goods, the joint impact of quota withdrawal and import liberalization benefits domestic labor.
-In future we wish to extend the theoretical exercise in relation to the distribution of firms by size and observe the impact of quota removal for the aspect of concentration, when trade opens up possibilities of entry of foreign firms in such countries that had enjoyed comparative advantage for a very long time.
+However, when related economic reforms are also initiated in the economy, the detrimental effect of the fall in the price of the export good is no longer an imminent threat.
+It is even possible that, for low levels of marginal changes in the rate of substitution between capital and labour in the production of the two goods, the joint impact of quota withdrawal and import liberalization may benefit domestic labour.
+In the future we wish to extend this theoretical exercise in relation to the distribution of firms by size, and observe the impact of quota removal on the aspect of concentration when trade opens up possibilities for the entry of foreign firms into countries that had enjoyed comparative advantage for a very long time.